Hipsterfil998/Marianna_head/README.md

 2. Access the web interface through your browser at `http://localhost:7860`

 3. Interact with Marianna by:
-- Responding to her welcome message with 'sì', 'no', or 'raccontami tu qualcosa'
+- Responding to her welcome message with 'sì', 'no', or 'non so, scegli te'
 - Asking questions about Naples' history and culture
 - Using the example queries provided in the interface